Funds boost China wagers as defaults signal reforms push

-HONG KONG China's first-ever domestic bond defaults, a weakening currency and slowing growth are not normal buy signals, but money managers see them as a sign that the country's reform drive is genuine and that stocks offer long-term value.
+HONG KONG, April 9 China's first-ever domestic bond defaults, a weakening currency and slowing growth are not normal buy signals, but money managers see them as a sign that the country's reform drive is genuine and that stocks offer long-term value.

 Attracted to stock valuations near their lowest in at least a decade, investors have pushed the Shanghai Composite Index up about 6 percent and an index of the top Chinese listings in Hong Kong up 13 percent in a rally that started roughly three weeks ago.